 Reckless Driving, Tailgating, and Road Rage

 Motorists who exhibit driving behavior that acts recklessly, including speeding, tailgating, or road raging, are also leading causes of car accidents.
 Impatient drivers frustrated with traffic, being late, or other factors may take it out on others through aggressive driving.
-They may weave in and out of traffic (“leapfrogging”) or not give other drivers enough space to safely operate their vehicles.
+They may weave in and out of traffic (“leapfrogging”) or not give other drivers enough space to operate their vehicles safely.

 Essentially, reckless drivers who allow emotions to override good judgment should be held accountable for those bad decisions that cause harm to other people on the road.

 Sometimes, road conditions that present hazards can lead to vehicle collisions, especially if a driver does not allow enough time to react to avoid a crash or those responsible for maintaining roadways are negligent in either marking hazards or clearing them from the road.
 Common hazards found on roadways that frequently lead to traffic accidents include: